unoplatform/uno.extensions/doc/GettingStarted.md

 The generated solution will contain:

 * *MyProjectName* - for application logic, and other constructs like view models and services, as well as the pages, controls and other views that make up the UI of the application
-* *MyProjectName.DataContracts* - for entities that are shared with an API backend.
-* *MyProjectName.Server* - ASP.NET project that hosts a WebAPI and can be used to host the WASM application.
-* *Platforms/MyProjectName.** - platform-specific projects for each supported platform.
+* *MyProjectName/Platforms* - platform-specific folders for each supported platform.
-* *MyProjectName.Tests* and *MyProjectName.UI.Tests* - for writing unit and UI tests respectively.

     ![The structure of the generated solution](./Learn/images/ProjectStructure-min.png)